Nicholas0350/nicholasgousis/project/gotomarket/afslclaude.md

 ## Firecrawl Risk Analysis Engine
-the most compelling risk factors for target customers or build out the peer comparison engine first. make this compelling for sales: create a risk scoring system from the AFSL data you already have in Supabase.
+- the most compelling risk factors for target customers or
+- a peer comparison engine or
+- a risk scoring system from AFSL data in Supabase.

 ### How we to derive meaningful risk scores:
 ### License Risk Intelligence Dashboard